Click on any of the following links for information:

 - Credit by Certification, License or Registry; and/or

-Credit for prior experiences does not count toward the residency requirement for a certificate or degree at SVCC except for credits by proficiency examination.
+Credit for prior learning does not count toward the residency requirement for a certificate or degree at SVCC except for credits by proficiency examination.
 A maximum of 30 credits gained through prior experience can be used toward a degree at SVCC; up to 50 percent of the credits earned through prior experience may be applied toward a certificate at SVCC.
 Students should be aware that acceptance of credit for prior experience varies among transfer institutions.

 - Armed Service Experience

 Credit toward graduation may be granted a veteran for certain armed service experience.
 All claims for experience, including armed service schooling, must be documented.
 All veterans must submit a copy of form DD 214 or separation record.
-In the case of special schooling claims, a certificate of completion for the appropriate training must be presented to the Office of Admissions and Records for credit evaluation.
+In the case of special schooling claims, a certificate of completion for the appropriate training must be presented to Admissions and Records for credit evaluation.
 The College will accept armed service experiences toward college credit as recommended by the Commission on Accreditation of Service Experience of the American Council of Education.